TEEs-projects/Time-manipulation-Attack/README.md

 # Timestamp-attack-of-Aura

-This is a Rust-based experimental implementation of paper "Time-manipulation Attack: Breaking Fairness against Proof of Authority Aura".
+This is a Rust-based experimental implementation of paper *Time-manipulation Attack: Breaking Fairness against Proof of Authority Aura*.

 ## **Getting Started**